 - God strongly despises human sacrifice.
 He has punished many people because of this great and abominable sin.
 Now, why would Jephthah perform a method of worship that God, Himself, called abomination and unacceptable?

 - Jephthah’s daughter encourages his father to keep the vow and didn’t even show any fear.
-But rather, she voluntarily will go back to Jephthah after two months for her father to keep the vow (Judges 11:36).
+But rather, she voluntarily went back to Jephthah after two months for her father to keep the vow (Judges 11:36).

 - Child sacrifice is a great abomination to God.
 Surely, this type of sin could have prevented a person from entering the Kingdom of God.
-However, we have seen the name of Jephthah in Hebrews 11 for showing great faith.
+However, we could read the name of Jephthah in Hebrews 11 for showing great faith.

 With all these points, it is really illogical to assume that Jephthah sacrificed his daughter.

 If the traditional understanding of Jephthah’s vow is wrong, then what is the right explanation?
 Let us examine the vow of Jephthah.